zaikaman/Youtube-Brainrot-Extension/README.md

 ## 🚀 How It Works

 ### YouTube Integration
-1. **Theater Mode Detection**: Monitors YouTube's theater mode changes and DOM mutations
-2. **Manual Activation**: Custom split mode button integrated into YouTube's control bar
+1. **Manual Activation**: Custom split mode button integrated into YouTube's control bar
-3. **Video Management**: Moves the native video element to the left panel while maintaining all functionality
+2. **Video Management**: Moves the native video element to the left panel while maintaining all functionality
-4. **Smart Controls**: Context-aware controls that appear on hover with progressive enhancement
+3. **Smart Controls**: Context-aware controls that appear on hover with progressive enhancement

 ### Split Screen Layout
 - **Left Panel (66.67%)**: YouTube video with full interactive controls